mikewesthad/gulp-recipes/05-angular2-typescript/README.md

 ```
 - Run `gulp init` or `npm init` to complete the initial setup of the project.
 This will create a 'dist' folder, and copy any necessary libraries and static files over.
 This will also lint/transpile the typescript files, and move them to the 'dist' folder.
 - Run `gulp` or `npm start` to start a local server, open your project, and begin monitoring files for changes.
 File changes should trigger the browser to refresh.
 This will also lint/transpile typescript files.
+- Run 'gulp format' or 'npm format' to format all of the .ts files in a consistent way.
+Use this before uploading code to a a repo!

 ## Development Tools: